gsidhu/thatgurjot/content/posts/does-technology-solve-education.md

 > But the reality is that parents, teachers and perhaps children as well just want to score better in exams and go to top colleges!
 If we offer them services on logical thinking or social-emotional learning, they wouldn't want it!

 Not sure if that's true.
 One, improving general skills such as rational thinking, SEL or communication can and often do lead to improvement on test scores.
 In fact, in a lot of cases these general skills are what act as bottlenecks to learning "advanced" concepts.
 If a student feels hurt and lonely in the class, no wonder they don't do well at integral calculus.
 Would you rather help improve their mental state or offer an animated explanation of Rolle's theorem?
 Two, even if you're here just to make a quick buck and don't really care much for morals - isn't reconciling general skills with exam prep an interesting problem to solve from a business perspective?
-It's like Apple removing the headphone jack from the iPhone and being able to arm-twist the entire industry into following suite. *Come on ye Steve Jobs worshipers I beseech thee!*
+It's like Apple removing the headphone jack from the iPhone and being able to arm-twist the entire industry into following suit. *Come on ye Steve Jobs worshipers I beseech thee!*

 > The market dictates the services being offered.
 If there is demand for coaching, there will be supply for coaching!